mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 ```bash
 sudo apt update && sudo apt upgrade -y && sudo reboot
 ```
 *This will update your existing packages and reboot the Pi.
-Wait for the Pi to reboot and then log back in using the above SSH commands.*
+Wait for the Pi to reboot and then log back in via SSH.*

 ### 3. Install Unattended Upgrades and Power Management Base